newhavenio/code-of-conduct/README.md

 ## Overview

+NewHaven.io is dedicated to growing the tech community in the greater New Haven area, to enriching it, and making it a more worthwhile place.
+To that end, we are dedicated to providing a safe, inclusive, and open environment in which all people are welcome to share their ideas, thoughts, and experiences with each other in the tech community.

-NewHavenIO is dedicated to providing a harassment-free experience for everyone, regardless of gender identity or expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or non-religion.
+In that vein, we want to provide a harassment-free experience for everyone, regardless of gender identity or expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or non-religion.
 We do not tolerate harassment of participants in any form.
 Harassment includes offensive comments & communication related to age, gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images, deliberate intimidation, stalking, sustained disruption of discussions or other events, and unwelcome sexual attention.
 If a participant engages in behavior that violates this code of conduct, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the group.

+NewHaven.io prioritizes marginalized people's safety over privileged people's comfort.

-This code of conduct applies to all spaces managed by NewHavenIO.
-This includes Slack, Meetup events, conferences we're involved with, and any other forums created by the IO team which the community uses for communication.
+This code of conduct applies to all spaces physical and virtual managed by NewHaven.io.
+This includes Slack, Meetup events, conferences we are involved with, and any other forums created by the IO members which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you please report it to a board member.
 For more details please see our Reporting Guidelines.